Crypto137/MHServerEmu/docs/Glossary.md

 - **District** - a static arrangement of cells.

 - **Dynamic Random Area Generator (DRAG)** - a system that handles procedural generation of the game world.

+- **Encounter** - a static arrangement of entities to be spawned as part of the overall population.

 - **Entity** - a dynamic game object.
 Each entity contains a collection of properties.